 During the Civil War, Dunn did not serve in an active capacity.
 Near the end of the four-year conflict, he opened an employment agency where freedmen described as “good servants and field hands” were hired out to residents of New Orleans and surrounding parishes.
-Working in collaboration with the newly freed laboring class of African Americans, Dunn championed their struggle for freedom and became a strong advocate of land ownership for blacks, education for all black children, and equal protection laws under the Fourteenth Amendment.
-He became secretary of the Advisory Committee of the Freedmen’s Saving and Trust Company of New Orleans, a branch of the national agency.
+Working in collaboration with the newly freed laboring class of African Americans, Dunn championed their struggle for freedom and became a strong advocate of Black land ownership, education for all Black children, and equal protection laws under the Fourteenth Amendment.
+He became secretary of the Advisory Committee of the Freedmen’s Saving and Trust Company of New Orleans, a branch of the national agency, and was on the board of the Louisiana Association for the Benefit of Colored Orphans.
 In 1866, he organized the People’s Bakery, an enterprise owned and operated by the Louisiana Association of Workingmen.

 Dunn’s sympathy and desire to aid the cause of freedom and universal suffrage would be a stepping stone into politics and elective office.
 Reconstruction-era politics were brutal and often resulted in violent outbreaks across the defeated Confederacy as freedmen, carpetbaggers, and Radical Republicans began to wrest power from the white supremacist establishment of the antebellum South.
-A dispute between President Andrew Johnson and Congress came to a head when the forces in Congress who blamed the South for the Civil War won a majority.
-The enactment of Reconstruction Acts (1867) called for five military districts with commanders and the registration of blacks as voters as well as a new state constitution—with federal approval—before states could be readmitted to the Union.
+A dispute between President Andrew Johnson and Congress came to a head after violent riots and massacres of Black people in Memphis and New Orleans when the forces in Congress who blamed the South for the Civil War won a majority.
+The enactment of Reconstruction Acts (1867) called for five military districts with commanders and the registration of Black men as voters as well as a new state constitution—with federal approval—before states could be readmitted to the Union.
 Louisiana and Texas comprised the Fifth District, with General Philip H. Sheridan as commander.
-In August of that year, Sheridan appointed Dunn to the Board of Aldermen of New Orleans.
+In August of that year, Sheridan appointed Dunn to the City Council of New Orleans.
 Dunn exhibited a “clear vision of the city’s civic needs,” observed biographer A. E. Perkins.
 It was Dunn’s acumen as a councilman that brought about public education for the city and later for the state.
 He chaired a committee charged with altering Article 5, which addressed the enrollment age of children attending public schools.
-He set the ages between 6 and 18 without distinction of color and placed responsibility for education on the Board of Aldermen.
-Although the resolution was laid on the table, his move to enact such an ordinance was realized in the Constitutional Convention of 1867-68, when a similar law was enacted and become one of the most progressive actions taken in opening all schools to all races.
+He set the ages between 6 and 18 without distinction of color and placed responsibility for education on the council.
+Although the resolution was laid on the table, his move to enact such an ordinance was realized in the Constitutional Convention of 1867–68, when a similar law was enacted and become one of the most progressive actions taken in opening all schools to all races.
 Other issues Dunn took on included the establishment of an efficient firefighting system, the requirement that qualified electors should hold appointments, a reconfiguring of the chain of command at City Hall to place it under the general supervision of the mayor, and the creation of council rules for operation.